This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 A risk factor causal pathway for cerebral palsy is a combination or series of events and risks that lead to the condition.
-There are many risk factors and potential causes of cerebral palsy, and researchers focus on connecting them into coherent pathways.
+Risk and causal factors for cerebral palsy include premature birth, low birth weight, birth trauma, accidents, maternal health issues, and more.
 Understanding these will help doctors better help their patients prevent brain damage and cerebral palsy.

 What Is a Causal Pathway?

 Diseases and conditions that don’t always have one definitive cause are often described as arising from a causal pathway.
-One event, condition, or a combination of events and conditions makes it more likely the child develops the condition known as cerebral palsy.
+A combination of events and conditions makes it more likely the child will develop the condition known as cerebral palsy.

 As an example, one risk factor for cerebral palsy is premature birth.[2]
 Statistically, this is a significant risk factor because many children diagnosed with cerebral palsy were born prematurely.
 Higher rates of cerebral palsy are seen in premature babies compared to term babies.